 Plant Growth is Measurable

-In plants, the cellular level growth happens because of protoplasm increase.
+In plants, cellular level growth happens because of protoplasm increase.
 However, protoplasm can not be measured.
 The cell number, cell size, and increase in the cell are measurable.
 The growth of plants is regulated by parameters like dry weight, area, length, fresh weight, volume, and cell number.

 Phases of Growth

 The chapter Plant Growth and Development classifies plant growth in three phases, that are Formative, Enlargement and Maturation.
-Let’s elaborate these three phases further:
+Let’s elaborate on these three phases further:

 Formative Phase (Phase 1)